marth-vader2001/Nightmare-Plague-PC-Vault/- Quinn -/Characters/NPC/Chimo-Nahagi/Primalas.md

 ![[Primalas_Token.png]]
 [[Primalas.png|Full Art]]

-A neutral passenger on [[The Kilfenora]] and someone who took great interest in both you and [[- Quinn -/Characters/PC/Brannon/Bismuth Shatterborne|Bismuth]].
+A neutral passenger on [[- Quinn -/Additional Lore/Ships/The Kilfenora]] and someone who took great interest in both you and [[- Quinn -/Characters/PC/Brannon/Bismuth Shatterborne|Bismuth]].

 Primalas mostly kept to himself on the ship, bar his time spent with you: wrapped head to foot in a hooded, heavy dull cloak.
 The only adornment he wore was a simple brooch pinning the cloak together: a golden eye, studded with a rich ruby in place of its iris.